Semant1ka/backend-challenge/README.md

 ### Important Notes
 - Please don't spend too long on this!
 Like *maximum* spend less than a day.
-- Please reach out to anson@ada.support and shihan@ada.support if you have any quetions whatsoever!
+- Please reach out to anson@ada.support and shihan@ada.support if you have any questions whatsoever!
 This should be fun and not stressful.
 - We intentionally left things somewhat ambiguous so that you can be creative.
 If you'd rather have things specified closely, we can give you more guidance.
 Just ask!
 - Feel free to use any technology that you'd like, though we recommend Python